 - Proper diet.
 Teach your kids the importance of making healthy eating choices by explaining how sugars attack their teeth.
-Suggest they drink water instead of juice and snack on fresh fruits and vegetables instead of starchy breads and cookies.
+Suggest they drink water instead of juice and snack on fresh fruits and vegetables instead of starchy bread and cookies.

 How to make it fun for kids

-- Let them choose their own toothbrush.
+- Let them choose their toothbrush.
 Brushes are available in many different colours and styles.
 Some even have a light or timer that tells your kids how long they need to brush.